 The Black Sea is so relaxed in its cinematography, each scene feels as if the viewer is walking alongside Khalid, experiencing his life in real time.
 It barely feels scripted, which ultimately provides a natural and realistic feeling that many films lack.
 It brilliantly reinvents a rather cliché refrain: that you can lose your way and find yourself.
 Overall, The Black Sea is surprisingly deep, occasionally humorous, and consistently heartfelt.
 It’s a worthwhile watch for those dreamers and travelers at heart.

-The Black Sea will be screened at SXSW on March 9-12, 2024.
-Read our SXSW reviews and our list of films to watch at SXSW 2024!
+The Black Sea will be screened at SXSW on March 9-12, 2024 and will be released in select US theaters on November 22, 2024.
+Read our review of We Were Dangerous!